Studying online (if an online offering is shown below)

 Assessment

-Indicative assessments in this unit are as follows: (1) enquiry-based asessments; (2) tests; and (3) examination.
+Indicative assessments in this unit are as follows: (1) research-based asessments; (2) tests; and (3) end of semester examination.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.